canonical/certification-docs/Self-Test_Guide-16.04.rst

    for each unmounted disk.

 #.
 Prior to running the certification tests, you should double-check that
-   the server's configuration is correct by running the ``cert-precheck`` script, which tests the critical configuration details that may be set incorrectly.
+   the server's configuration is correct by running the ``canonical-certification-precheck`` script, which tests the critical configuration details that may be set incorrectly.
 Information on most of these details is displayed, followed by a summary, such as the following: